davidkryzaniak/serverless-image-tag-processor/README.md

 - `npm install`
 - `sam deploy --guided`

-The API Gateway that is created will be in the displayed in the sam deploy outout.
-Base64 encode your JPG image and POST it in the body of the request to your new endpoint.
+The API Gateway that is created will be in the displayed in the sam deploy output.
+Base64 encode your JPG image (current limitation) and POST it in the body of the request to your new endpoint.

 ## Results
 <a href="https://www.flickr.com/photos/dave_kz/28223945764/in/datetaken/"><img src="https://live.staticflickr.com/8860/28223945764_abcf711503_z.jpg" width="640" height="427" alt="IMSA SportsCar Championship race at Road America"></a>